 Maryada is a Sanskrit word whose Punjabi equivalent is marjada, the j and y having a similar sound in the Punjabi language.
-Maryada means compliance of conventions and refers to a social code of in the sense of customary rules and regulations required for maintaining respectability of rank pertaining to protocol, propriety and position.
+Maryada means compliance of conventions and refers to the mandates of a social code of in the sense of customary rules and regulations required for maintaining respectability of rank pertaining to protocol, propriety and position.

 In Sikhism the word marayda is used in conjunction with the word rahit, or conduct to reference Sikh Reht Maryada (SRM) a document outlining the Sikh code of conduct and conventions.
 The SRM is compiled from the historical teachings of the Sikh gurus and the Khalsa Nation Conventions of Compliance as established by Tenth Guru Gobind Singh.
 Topics covered by SRM include social customs and traditions such as: